trietnguyeminh/demo-server-test/README.md

 - `full`: planner call + local retrieval + evidence-grounded answer call.

 The frontend never receives or stores the Groq key.

+## Multi-provider agent v5

+The agent is no longer Groq-only.
+Select any configured provider in the UI.
+The backend exposes no secret values.
+See `report/MULTI_PROVIDER_AGENT_V5.md`.